How to place images in letters with Photoshop

 Selecting the image to place into the third letter.

-When the image opens (smiling woman from Adobe Stock):
+The image opens in the document.
+(Smiling woman from Adobe Stock):

 The third image opens in the document.